1. Home

 “These other chromosomes contain genes that affect hair color, pattern, shape and length,” Grahn says.
 “Since the genes for sex and hair colors are on different chromosomes, they are inherited independently of each other.
 Thus, no color is associated with a particular sex, except in cats and hamsters.”

 Nature doesn’t always abide by a rigid set of rules, however, including when it comes to feline fur color.
-A small percentage of orange cats are female, and even a more miniscule portion of calico cats are male.
+A small percentage of orange cats are female, and even a more minuscule portion of calico cats are male.

 Below, learn how genetics and sex influences a cat’s coat color, and why some cats don’t fit typical color patterns.